RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

             rs.getDouble("price"));
 ~~~

 Now we are ready to create the methods that are used in the test.
-Let's start with the _readAll()_.
-It should return a _List<Product>_ and then we can write the query as **SELECT * FROM catalog** and use the rowMapper to map that into _Product_ objects.
-Our method should look like this.
+Let's start with the `readAll()`.
+It should return a `List<Product>` and then we can write the query as `SELECT * FROM catalog` and use the rowMapper to map that into `Product` objects.
 Add these at the `<!-- TODO: Create a method for returning all products -->` marker:

 ~~~java